Suped

 Best practices

-Segment your audience and personalize content to increase positive engagement signals.
+Segment your audience and send relevant content to engaged subscribers to maintain high engagement rates.

-Warm up new sending IPs or domains gradually to build a positive sending history.
+Warm up new IP addresses or sending domains gradually to build a positive sending history with ISPs.

 Common pitfalls